 1. Aims

-2. Legislation and statutory guidance
+2. Legislation and statutory guidance 2

 3. Definitions 2

 4. Behaviours that lead to suspension or exclusion 3

 5. Roles and responsibilities 3

 6. Considering the reinstatement of a pupil 7

-7. Independent review 8
+7. Independent review 9

 8. School registers 10

-9. Returning from a suspension 10
+9. Returning from a suspension 11

+10. Remote access to meetings 11

-10. Monitoring arrangements 11
+11. Monitoring arrangements

-11. Links with other policies 11
+11. Links with other policies 12

-Appendix 1: independent review panel training 12
+Appendix 1: independent review panel training 13